 Recently Offered Courses

-Students admitted to the EUS Honors Program have an opportunity to engage in interdisciplinary reading and research on the specific thematic focus of their program of concentration under the tutelage of a EUS faculty member.
+Students admitted to the EUS Honors Program have an opportunity to engage in interdisciplinary reading and research on the specific thematic focus of their program of concentration under the tutelage of an EUS faculty member.
 To qualify for honors, a candidate must have a minimum GPA of 3.3.
 Honors candidates enroll in 6 hours of independent research including EUS 4960 and EUS 4998.
 Their work culminates in an honors thesis.
-Normally this process begins in the student’s junior year, and concludes with a comprehensive oral examination in the spring semester of the senior year.
+Normally this process begins in the student’s junior year, and concludes with a comprehensive oral examination in the spring semester of their senior year.

 Other Special Opportunities

 The Max Kade Center for European and German Studies regularly sponsors faculty colloquia, international conferences, and lectures by distinguished scholars, governmental officials, and corporate leaders.
 These events augment students’ understanding of European and transatlantic relations.
+Our events bring together leading scholars, graduate students, and undergraduates, offering a unique opportunity for learning.

 Given the economic, political, and cultural implications of globalization and the emergence of the European Union, an understanding of Europe and its peoples and of transatlantic relations has rarely been more relevant.
 The EUS major is particularly well-equipped for pursuing a career in international business, law, banking, international aid organizations, and U.S. governmental agencies.
 EUS alumni have entered these fields or pursued advanced work in graduate or professional schools.